Swiss-Polar-Institute/data-management-guidance/documentation/file_naming.md

 * .csv is the file type (comma-separated values)

 ~~~~
-ace_meteorology_ProcessedWindData_201701.csv
+ace_meteorology_processedWindData_201701.csv
 ~~~~

 * ace is the overarching project - the acronym should be described in the readme.txt file, which should be stored with the files
 * meteorology is the sub-project
-* ProcessedWindData is information about the data contained in the file
+* processedWindData is information about the data contained in the file
 * 201701 is the subset of data in the file (only data from January 2017)
 * .csv is the file type (comma-separated values)